Carlos Mercado

-Jose Carlos Mercado (born September 27, 1999) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Orlando City.
-Mercado represented the United States and Mexico at a youth level.
+José Carlos Mercado (born September 27, 1999) is an American professional soccer player who plays as a goalkeeper.
+Mercado was called up to represent both the United States and Mexico at a youth level.

 Youth and college career

 Mercado wanted to play as a forward when he was younger, but he was put in goal for his brother's soccer team at 12-years-old after the team's goalkeeper bailed ahead of a game in a 30-and-over-league in order to prevent the game from being canceled.
 Mercado enjoyed the experience of playing as a goalkeeper, and he was praised for his performance, prompting his brothers to hire a goalkeeping coach for him.
-A few months later, Mercado tried out for Pachuca in an open tryout and was selected and joined the team's academy.
+A few months later, Mercado tried out for Pachuca in an open tryout through an opportunity with his school, John B. Alexander High School, and was selected and joined the team's academy.

-Mercado joined the FC Dallas Academy in 2014 and participated in the Dallas Cup's 2015, 2016, and 2017 editions, including winning the 2017 edition.
+After a year with Pachuca, he tried out for both Houston Dynamo and FC Dallas' academies, but ultimately took up an offer from the former in 2014.
+Mercado participated in the Dallas Cup's 2015, 2016, and 2017 editions, including winning the 2017 edition.
 Mercado also participated in multiple U.S. Soccer Development Academy championships, including winning the 2014–15 and 2015–16 U-15/16 championships with the academy.

-In 2018, Mercado began playing college soccer at the University of the Incarnate Word.
+In 2018, Mercado began playing college soccer at the University of the Incarnate Word after receiving a receiving a full-ride scholarship.
 Mercado made 15 appearances in the 2018 season, making his debut against the Saint Mary's Gaels in a 6–0 loss on August 24.
 In 2019, Mercado recorded his first college shutout in a 1–0 win against the Liberty Flames on September 1.